outdreamer/build-a-cure/docs/ml/debugging_tools.md

 		- Crashes: check for an out of memory error or race condition
 		- Timeout: check for a deadlock or infinite loop

-	- check for signals of a problem like code samples or packet metadata comparison or settings comparison and identification of the problem

 - tools by category

 	| **Category**                  | **Tools / Commands**                                                		    | **Purpose**